-This blog post is based on the sixteenth episode of the data-driven recruiting podcast hosted by CodeSignal co-founders Sophia Baik and Tigran Sloyan.
-You can find and listen to this specific episode here or check out the video version embedded below.
+This blog post is based on the 16th episode of the data-driven recruiting podcast hosted by CodeSignal co-founders Sophia Baik and Tigran Sloyan.
+You can find and listen to this specific episode below.

 Looking for some quick, actionable advice on building your candidate pipeline?